necron-services/Issue-Tracker/README.md

 # Issue-Tracker
-Issue Tracker repository for Gladio's great customers.
+Issue Tracker repository for great customers of Necron.

 **Please read all rules below, before creating an issue.**